9778060/my_streamlit_fastapi_auth/README.rst

 Notes
 =====

-1. Main applications is located in auth folder
+1. Main application is located in auth folder

 Credits